nhsconnect/FHIR-NOO-API/index.md

 # Background #

-The National Data Opt-out Programme (NDOP) is a product of the National Data Guardian (NDG) review on data security and how individuals data is used and shared by healthcare organizations.
-NDOP has been created to provide a model that will allow each individual patients to have control over specific data, being able to choose the type of data that can be shared.
+The National Data Opt-out Programme (NDOP) is a product of the National Data Guardian (NDG) review on data security and how individuals' data is used and shared by healthcare organizations.
+NDOP has been created to provide a model that will allow each individual patient to have control over specific data, being able to choose the purposes for which data can be shared.

 NDOP will provide a mechanism for patients registered with a GP in England to control the following data sharing preferences: